AShooke/2-Integracia-dat/README.md

 - To add new output formats, extend the `save_data` function in `golemio_extractor.py`.
 - To change the API endpoint or add new parameters, update `config.py` and the `fetch_data` function.

-## License
-This project is for educational and demonstration purposes.
-See the API provider's terms of use for data usage restrictions.

 ## Author
 - [Oleksandr Shapran]